godotengine/godot-docs/classes/class_vector2.rst

 - :ref:`Vector2<class_vector2>` **cubic_interpolate** **(** :ref:`Vector2<class_vector2>` b, :ref:`Vector2<class_vector2>` pre_a, :ref:`Vector2<class_vector2>` post_b, :ref:`float<class_float>` t **)**

-Cubicly interpolates between this Vector and "b", using "pre_a" and "post_b" as handles, and returning the result at position "t".
+Cubicly interpolates between this Vector and "b", using "pre_a" and "post_b" as handles, and returning the result at position "t". "t" should be a float of 0.0-1.0, a percentage of how far along the interpolation is.

 .. _class_Vector2_distance_squared_to: